Every year, more than 2 million taxpayers overpay their income taxes.

 If you use your personal cell phone for business purposes, then you can also use this as a tax write-off.

-In the same manner I described with the business use of your home, you would also have to compute the portion of your cell phone expenses that is used for business versus personal use.
+In the same manner, we described with the business use of your home, you would also have to compute the portion of your cell phone expenses that are used for business versus personal use.

 5. Costs of Goods Sold

 If you sell products, then you can also deduct your costs of goods sold.